Feynman-Kac formula for perturbations of order $\leq 1$ and noncommutative geometry: Introduction

 \end{tiny} where \begin{itemize} \item $\mathrm{Str}_x$ denotes the $\mathbb{Z}_2$-graded trace on $\mathrm{End}(\ISS_x)$, with $\ISS\to\IMM$ the spin bundle, \item $\transport^x_{\nabla}$ denotes the stochastic parallel transport $\ISS\to\IMM$, \item $c:\Omega_{C^{\infty}}(\IMM)\to \Gamma_{C^{\infty}}(\IMM,\mathrm{End}(\ISS))$ denotes Clifford multiplication, \item $c(*\Id\bb_s^x\lrcorner \alpha)$ denotes a \emph{Stratonovic} differential with respect to the $\mathrm{End}(\ISS)$-valued $1$-form $v\mapsto c(v\lrcorner \alpha)$, \item $\mathbb{E}^{x,x}_t$ denotes the expectation with respect to the Brownian bridge starting $x$ and ending at the time $t$ in $x$. \end{itemize} }

 We remark that $\mathrm{Ch}_{\mathbb{T}}(\IMM)$ has been introduced in \cite{gl} in the abstract setting of $\vartheta$-summable Fredholm modules over locally convex differential graded algebras and is in fact a differential-graded refinement of the JLO-cocycle \cite{jlo} for ungraded algebras.
-When applied to a compact even dimensional Riemannian spin-manifold, this construction provides an algebraic model for Duistermaat-Heckman localization on the space of smooth loops, allowing a proof of the Atiyah-Singer index theorem for twisted spin-Dirac operators in the spirit of Atiyah \cite{atiyah} and Bismut \cite{bismut2}.
+When applied to a compact even dimensional Riemannian spin-manifold, this construction provides via Chen integrals an algebraic model for Duistermaat-Heckman localization on the space of smooth loops, allowing a proof of the Atiyah-Singer index theorem for twisted spin-Dirac operators in the spirit of Atiyah \cite{atiyah} and Bismut \cite{bismut2}.
 We refer the reader to the introduction of \cite{gl} for a detailed explanation of these results.
 Obtaining a probabilistic formula for the higher order pieces of the equivarant Chern character remains an open problem at this point. \emph{Acknowledgements:} The authors would like to thank Shu Shen for a very helpful discussion that lead to the proof of Theorem \ref{main2}.
+Furthermore, we are grateful to the anonymous referee for several remarks that helped to improve the presentation of the paper.